yacy/yacy_search_server/README.md

 ## Contact

-Our primary point of contact is the german forum at http://forum.yacy.net We encourage you to start a YaCy forum in your own language.
+Our primary point of contact is the German forum at http://forum.yacy.net We encourage you to start a YaCy forum in your own language.

 If you have any questions, please do not hesitate to contact the maintainer: